 The colorful, magnetized tiles attract on all sides and come in square and triangle shapes.

-An iPad can be extremely useful for children with cerebral palsy because there are so many apps that can help improve communication and fine motor skills.
+An iPad can be an extremely worthwhile investment for children with cerebral palsy because there are many apps that may improve communication and fine motor skills.

-Your child will be continuously engaged and have a variety of different programs like voice control, speech generators, and games that will help make living with cerebral palsy easier.
+Children can be continuously engaged and have access to a variety of different programs like voice control, speech generators, and games that can help them manage and develop their motor impairments.

-How Toys for Children with Cerebral Palsy Work
+Toys for Children with Cerebral Palsy: Key Points

-Playing also encourages kids to experiment more, which is ideal for developing cognitive and sensory coordination skills.
+Playing also encourages children to experiment more, which is ideal for developing cognitive and sensory coordination skills.

 The best toys for children with cerebral palsy are the ones that will keep their attention and make it effortless to perform repetitions.